AdrianaManea/50-Projects-in-50-Days/16_Drink_Water_Tracker/README.md

 - smallCups
   - clicking on a smallCups is going to highlight/fill all the cups until and including the clicked one
-  - clicking on the last filled smallCups has a toggle behaviour (turns .full on/off) toogle the last cup when click on it
+  - clicking on the last filled smallCups has a toggle behaviour (turns .fill on/off) toogle the last cup when click on it